edge-servers/immunity-monitoring/README.rst

 +--------------+-------------+

-When device recovery detection is enabled, recoveries are discovered as soon as a device contacts the openwisp system again (eg: to get the configuration checksum or to send monitoring metrics).
+When device recovery detection is enabled, recoveries are discovered as soon as a device contacts the immunity system again (eg: to get the configuration checksum or to send monitoring metrics).

 This feature is enabled by default.

-If you use OpenVPN as the management VPN, you may want to check out a similar integration built in **openwisp-network-topology**: when the status of an OpenVPN link changes (detected by monitoring the status information of OpenVPN), the network topology module will trigger the monitoring checks.
+If you use OpenVPN as the management VPN, you may want to check out a similar integration built in **immunity-network-topology**: when the status of an OpenVPN link changes (detected by monitoring the status information of OpenVPN), the network topology module will trigger the monitoring checks.
 For more information see:
-`Network Topology Device Integration <https://github.com/openwisp/openwisp-network-topology#integration-with-openwisp-controller-and-openwisp-monitoring>`_
+`Network Topology Device Integration <https://github.com/edge-servers/immunity-network-topology#integration-with-immunity-controller-and-immunity-monitoring>`_

 ``OPENWISP_MONITORING_MAC_VENDOR_DETECTION``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~